 Make email sharing mobile-friendly

 Email sharing should also be mobile responsive.
-You can auto-open email accounts, adjust screen size, and more.
+Your user base should be able to auto-open email accounts, adjust screen size, and more.
 If your referral program app is set up to be mobile-friendly, you can ensure a great experience for those trying to advance your cause via email.

 Encourage sharing via text message

-Another area you can allow mobile shares is through text message – jumping straight to the point.
+Another common sharing channel on mobile is through text message.
 Try tap-to-copy referral links to make this as easy and as fast as possible.
 This can also ensure that users will reach their friends or family members on their smartphones – a direct line to those they are trying to reach.

 12 best mobile referral program examples (and why they work so well)

-Take a look at these 12 proven examples of mobile referral programs, the best practices they follow, and why they are so successful.
+Take a look at these 12 proven examples of mobile referral programs, the best practices they follow, and why we think they’re so successful.